 Saving your work

 Save your work before you log off.
-When you log in again, you can continue on from where you finished last time.
+When you log in again, you will be returned to the Dashboard where you can continue on from where you finished last time.

 When transcribing the exercises, the word you are currently working on will be highlighted in yellow.
 Once the word has been transcribed and you have pressed the space bar to move on, the next word will be highlighted.
 This is illustrated in the image below.